 It’s almost that dreaded time of year for parents….Daylight Savings!
-You know fall is officially here when moods are crazy, schedules are off, kids are going to bed late, and waking up before the crack of dawn.
-Ahh, the sweet taste of fall.
+You know spring is officially here when moods are crazy, schedules are off, and kids are not going to bed or waking up on time!
+Ahh, the sweet taste of daylight savings.

 Two weeks prior to the time change, I start putting J to bed 10 minutes earlier than his normal bedtime, which is 8 p.m.
 I keep that bedtime for 3 days and on the fourth, fifth, and sixth day, I put him to bed 20 minutes earlier.
 Over the next 14 days, I continue to put J to bed a little bit earlier than normal so that by day 14 he’s going to bed a full hour earlier than he normally does.

-The concept is to try and help your child adjust to an earlier bedtime so that when the clock goes back 1 hour, they will be on schedule to go to sleep at their “normal time”.
+The concept is to try and help your child adjust to an earlier bedtime so that when the rest of the world springs forward 1 hour, they will be on schedule to go to sleep at their “normal time”.

 How to Prepare Your Kids for Daylight Savings

 14 Day Sleep Schedule Adjustment for Daylight Savings: 8:00 pm bedtime

 - Day 2- 7:50 bedtime